×

 Course Description

 Professional Scrum™ with Kanban (PSK) provides experienced Scrum Masters and other practitioners with an introduction to incorporating Kanban practices into the Professional Scrum framework.
-This interactive and activity-based training course will teach students how to improve their working processes by adding proven flow techniques to the DevOps, Continuous Integration, and Continuous Delivery (CIIn addition).
+This interactive and activity-based training course will teach students how to improve their working processes by adding proven flow techniques to the DevOps, Continuous Integration, and Continuous Delivery.
 In addition, students will gain skills to achieve better outcomes through workflow by integrating theory, case studies, and hands-on exercises.

 Additionally, this course focuses on helping students track and manage flow metrics to provide more predictable delivery patterns, ultimately helping them overcome common delivery challenges.
 Finally, this course teaches students how to implement Kanban within a Professional Scrum environment and what good Kanban looks like.